iCliniq Logo

 How Does Heart Valve Replacement Surgery Take Place?

 A Heart valve replacement surgery is a schedule management plan in a hospital setup.
-The exact procedures for the replacement of the heart valve may be different according to the condition of the patient.
+The exact procedures for the replacement of the heart valve may be different depending on the condition of the patient.
 Mentioned below are the steps that occur during a heart valve replacement surgery.
 Generally, open-heart valve repair or replacement follows this process:

 • IV or intravenous anesthesia is administered.

-• Multiple catheters may be inserted in the wrist and neck blood vessels in order to constantly monitor blood pressure.
+• Multiple catheters may be inserted in the wrist and neck blood vessels to constantly monitor blood pressure.

 • Blood pressure and breathing patterns will be continuously monitored.